CosAnca/nucleum/extras/wordpress/README-WP.md

 yarn run nucleum init-wp
 ```

-This will generate the default src (`src`) and config (`config`) files for the front-end build and backend.
+This will generate a base boilerplate for starting your WordPress site development.

-Next, run the following command:
+Next, to install and configure your WordPress instance, run the following command:

 ```zsh
 sh bin/setup.sh